ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 -- 20
 ```

-Now Predicate, Comparison, Equivalence and Op seem like useful data structures.
-The good news is that they already exist in the `Data.Functor.Contravariant` package from `base` so you don't have to write them yourselves.
+Now `Predicate`, `Comparison`, `Equivalence` and `Op` seem like useful data structures.
+The good news is that they already exist in the `Data.Functor.Contravariant` package from `base` so you don't have to write them yourself.

-One interesting implementation detail on `Comparison` and `Equivalence` `Contravariant` instaces is that they are implemented using the `on` function:
+One interesting implementation detail of the `Comparison` and `Equivalence` `Contravariant` instances is that they are implemented using the `on` function:

 ```{.haskell .scrollx}